Particular/docs.particular.net/nservicebus/handlers/accessing-data.md

 Synchronized storage session by itself only guarantees that there will be no *partial failures* i.e. cases where one of the handlers has modified its state while another has not.
 This guarantee extends to [sagas](/nservicebus/sagas/) as they are persisted using the synchronized storage session.

 However, the synchronized storage session **does not guarantee that each state change is persisted exactly once**.
-To ensure *exactly-once* message processing, synchronized storage session has to support a de-duplication strategy.
+To ensure *exactly-once* message processing, synchronized storage session must support a de-duplication strategy.

-### Object/Relational Mappers
+### Object/relational mappers

-When using an Object/Relational Mapper (ORM) like Entity Framework for data access, there is the ability to either inject the data context object via dependency injection or create a data context on the fly and reuse the connection.
+When using an object/relational mapper (ORM) like Entity Framework for data access, there is the ability to either inject the data context object via dependency injection or create a data context on the fly and reuse the connection.

-Creating a data context on-the-fly means that any other handler will work disconnected from that data context.
-This is a fairly easy approach, except when messages are processed by more than one handler, this is not a suggested approach.
+Creating a data context on the fly means that any other handler will work disconnected from that data context.
+This is a fairly simple approach, but it is not recommended when messages are processed by more than one handler.

-An alternative option that does work with multiple handlers processing a single message, is to inject the data context of an ORM via dependency injection.
+An alternative option that works with multiple handlers processing a single message is to inject the data context of an ORM via dependency injection.
 More information can be found in the SQL persistence documentation about [accessing data](/persistence/sql/accessing-data.md).